Introducing a faster, data-fueled marketing mindset

 Once you have selected a user behavior KPI, it’s time to calculate the contribution margin.

 Then, multiply each channel’s daily contribution margin by the cumulative ad revenue generated on each day.

 This process requires that the user behavior data be measured per channel and accessible every day, so that the contribution margin of all channels can be calculated with each new day’s revenue data.

-Note: while we only include four ad channels here for illustrative purposes, you will want to also include your organic and other channel data here, too, in order to fully attribute the daily revenue to daily user behavior.
+Note: while we only include four ad channels here for illustrative purposes, you might also want to include your organic and other channel data here, in order to fully attribute the daily revenue to daily user behavior.